renetik/renetik-android-framework/README.md

 Framework to enjoy, improve and speed up your application development while writing readable code.

+This library lathou used dayly is not polished for other peple to dive in easily anymore.
+Doc is totaly irelevant right now as ther where milino of chenges in two years.

+Right now it is used as base library for my last big project Renetik Instrument.  www.renetik.com

 [![Build Status](https://travis-ci.org/rene-dohan/renetik-android.svg?branch=master)](https://travis-ci.org/rene-dohan/renetik-android)

 # Table of Contents